ValentinSavoiu/proiect_PAO/README.md

 -- Tested using mysql, cannot guarantee compatibility with other types of database servers

 -- Intellij will give 'unrecognized statement' on all create table statements.
-They work, and I am confused as to why IntelliJ does that.
+Code works, and I am confused as to why IntelliJ does that.